ItKindaWorks/ESPHelper/README.md

 # ESPHelper
-A library to make using WiFi and MQTT on the ESP8266 easy.
+A library to make using WiFi and MQTT on ESPXX platforms easy.

 I wrote this library to help with my own home automation projects.
 It handles connecting (and reconnecting when the connection is lost) for both a wifi network and MQTT broker.
 When reconnecting it automatically